Savannah College of Art and Design: Clarence Thomas Center for Historic Preservation

 SCAD has received repeated backlash for naming one of its academic halls after Supreme Court Justice Clarence Thomas.
 Thomas was born and raised in Savannah, and served as an altar boy at a convent located at 439 East Broad Street.
 In 2010, the building was acquired by the school and renamed the Clarence Thomas Center for Historic Preservation, with Thomas attending the dedication.
 Following the renewed interest of the Anita Hill hearings during Brett Kavanaugh’s Supreme Court nomination, several petitions were formed by SCAD students and alumni demanding the school change the building’s name.
 Despite one petition receiving over 2,000 signatures, SCAD refused to rename the building.
 Students also launched a petition to keep Thomas’ name on the building, which received over 18,000 signatures.
 In 2022, in response to the Supreme Court’s decision to overturn Roe v.
 Wade with the decision of Dobbs v.
-Jackson Women’s Health Organization, SCAD once again received backlash for the building’s name.
-Thomas voted to repeal reproductive rights for women, a decision which sparked mass protests across the country and in Savannah.
+Jackson Women's Health Organization, SCAD once again received backlash for the building’s name.
+Thomas voted with the majority holding that the U.S. Constitution did not confer a right to abortion, returning to individual states the power to regulate any aspect of abortion not protected by federal law, a decision which sparked protests across the country and in Savannah.
 Another petition was started by a SCAD student which amassed over 2,000 signatures.
 Following this renewed backlash, SCAD removed the sign with Thomas’ name from the building, but issued no statement on the matter.

 Impact on Savannah

 SCAD has had a significant impact on tourism in Savannah.
-In a report published by SCAD in 2018 they claim to have generated over $3 billion for the city and attracted 14.5 million visitors.
+In a report published by SCAD in 2018, the school claimed to have generated over $3 billion for the city and attracted 14.5 million visitors.
 A similar report by SCAD in 2020 claimed that the school’s Atlanta and Savannah campuses brought in $766.2 million in annual economic impact for the state.
 Yet many Savannah residents and SCAD students have expressed dissatisfaction with SCAD’s growth, specifically in Savannah.
 SCAD does not pay property taxes in Savannah, and the continued growth of the school’s facilities has raised property taxes in many of Savannah’s lower-income neighborhoods.
 In 2023, the first large-scale protest against SCAD’s expansion was held by community members at the SCAD Museum of Art in response to SCAD’s continued displacement of black families in Savannah.
 The school has issued no comment on the matter.